DAX STOCKS LIST

 The DAX is Germany’s most important index and comprised of many “blue chip” style stocks.
-The exchange has been extremely volatile (as of February 2020) in the past week like many exchanges across the planet.
+The exchange has been extremely volatile like many exchanges across the planet.

 Futures Symbol: Dax 30 Index